hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 categories: Software
 ---

-So, yesterday, my friend and PhD student JP Dias, decided to send me [this .eml file](/assets/analise.eml) (I'll just put a snippet here; you can download the file using the provided link):
+So, yesterday, my friend and PhD student [JP Dias](https://jpdias.me), decided to send me [this .eml file](/assets/analise.eml) [^1] (I'll just put a snippet here; you can download the file using the provided link):

+[^1]: For those that complain he should be working on his thesis, I should stress that he has published nothing less than 15 peer-reviewed papers in international avenues during his first two-years o.O

 ```
 Delivered-To: steg@gmail.com